-Ingredients within sunscreen lotions and sprays are designed to reflect the sun’s rays or to absorb them, to prevent them from going into the skin.
-Ingredients vary based on the type of sunscreen and method of application (spray or lotion, for example), but all share the same purpose of offering skin protection.
+Ingredients within sunscreen lotions and sprays are designed to reflect the sun’s rays or to absorb them, thus preventing them from reaching the skin.
+Ingredients vary based on the type of sunscreen and method of application (e.g., spray or lotion), but all share the same purpose of offering skin protection.

 Harmful Ingredients in Sunscreen

 There are many different chemicals found in sunscreens, some of which are more harmful than others.
-Researchers have looked at both the impact of active ingredients on the human body and on the environment, conducting a variety of tests and studies.
-The majority have found that there are three particularly harmful ingredients that are extremely common in chemical sunscreens that we pull off of the shelf.
+Researchers have looked at the impact of active ingredients on both the human body and the environment through a variety of tests.
+Most studies have found that there are three particularly harmful ingredients that are extremely common in chemical sunscreens that we pull off of the shelf.

 Environmental Dangers of Sunscreen

 Sunscreen is used to protect the body from the sun’s harmful rays.
 However, it doesn’t only come in contact with our skin.
 Surfers, divers, swimmers and beach-goers often lather up many layers of protective lotion to then spend time on the sand and get into the water.
 These behaviors can bring harmful chemicals into the beaches and oceans, impacting fish, reefs and other wildlife that are key components of our ecosystem.
 Oxybenzone in particular has shown alarming impacts.